deepppl/stanc3/README.md

 opam install -y stanc
 ```

+The compiler has two new options `--pyro` and `--numpyro` that can be used to generate Pyro and Numpyro code.

 Once the compiler installed, you will need the Python runtime to execute the inference:
 - stan-num-pyro: https://github.com/deepppl/stan-num-pyro

-### Compilation
+### Example

-The compiler has two new options `--pyro` and `--numpyro` that can be used to generate Pyro and Numpyro code.

 Let start with the simple eight schools example from Gelman et al (Bayesian Data Analysis: Sec.
 5.5, 2003).
 First save the following Stan code, e.g., in a file `8schools.stan`:

 ```stan
 data {
   int <lower=0> J; // number of schools